miofuku/ig-schoolmaster/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.

+## Acknowledgments

+- Jacques Rancière for his groundbreaking work "The Ignorant Schoolmaster"
+- All contributors and supporters of self-directed learning initiatives